⏳ 15 min read · Last updated: May 2026

 - Hang the light 6 to 8 inches above the plant tops.

-- Run the light for 12 to 14 hours every day.
+- Run the light for 14 hours on and 10 hours off every day.

 - Use a smart plug to automate the daily schedule.